 Condos likely won’t be unscathed in 2019.

-Given the forecasts, the current market weakness, and the increased downward price pressure, prices will likely remain flat or drop for the next few months.
-As well, homebuyers and homeowners shouldn’t expect much price appreciation between now and the end of 2019.
+Given the forecasts and the current market uncertainty, homebuyers and homeowners shouldn’t expect much price appreciation between now and the end of 2019.

-Last year's condo purchases were worse than most years going back to 2014, and 2019 has seen fewer condos bought in the first two months.
+Last year's condo purchases were worse than most years going back to 2014, and 2019 has seen fewer condos bought in the first few months.